 Sioux Falls Thrive is capitalizing on one of our community’s biggest assets ― its people — including community stakeholder Anny Libengood.

-As best-selling business author Dan Heath points out in his newest book, “Upstream,” surrounding a problem with people and organizations who share a common goal is the first step in successful system improvement.
+As best-selling business author Dan Heath points out in his recent book, “Upstream,” surrounding a problem with people and organizations who share a common goal is the first step in successful system improvement.